BharathKA13/ecom-asst-engine/README.md

 ---

 ## 🎯 Key Capabilities
-- Conversational product search and Q&A
+- Conversational-AI for product search and Q&A
-- Integration of static catalogs with live web data
+- Integration of static catalogs with live web scraping using beautifulsoup4, Selenium WebDriver
-- Multi-step reasoning using agent-based workflows
+- Multi-step reasoning using agent-based workflows using langchain and MCP
-- Real-time responses with source-aware grounding
+- Web Search feedback loop for realtime information retrival
 - Production-ready backend and deployment pipeline

 ---